-Question: "Anyone has the step by step to downgrade from IOS 10 to IOS 9.3.5?
-I’v upgraded my iPhone to iOS 10 once it’s available to download and install, but found it’s not stable and always stuck when downloading apps.
+Question: “Anyone has the step by step to downgrade from IOS 10 to IOS 9.3.5?
+I’ve upgraded my iPhone to iOS 10 once it’s available to download and install but found it’s not stable and always stuck when downloading apps.
 Now I am downgrading, but it’s frozen on my iTunes.
 And can I downgrade to iOS 9.3.5 or iOS 9.3.4?
-Please Help!"
+Please Help!”

-You may be one of people who meet some iOS 10/10.1 problems, and regret installing this operating system, but don't know how to correctly downgrade from iOS 10.1 to iOS 10 to previous iOS on your iPhone or iPad.
+You may be one of the people who meet some iOS 10/10.1/10.2/10.3 problems, even related to the latest iOS 11, and regret installing this operating system, but don’t know how to correctly downgrade from iOS 10.3.2 or iOS 10.2.1 to previous iOS on your iPhone or iPad.
 Don’t worry!
-Follow this post, you will know whether it’s possible to downgrade from iOS 10.1/10.0.2 to iOS 9.3.5, iOS 9.3.4 or earlier iOS operating system on your iPhone, iPad or iPod, and how to delete iOS 10.1 or iOS 10 and reinstall previous iOS software on iPhone iPad step by step.
+Follow this post, you will know whether it’s possible to downgrade from iOS 10.3.2/10.0.2 to iOS 10, or iOS 9.3.5, iOS 9.3.4 or earlier iOS operating system on your iPhone, iPad or iPod, and how to delete iOS 10.3.2 or iOS 10.2 and reinstall previous iOS software on iPhone iPad step by step.

 Requirements: iTunes, USB data cable, computer, your iOS device.